Behind the Scenes of Creating Disney’s New Star Wars Land

 The goal at every turn, Imagineers say, has been to create Disney’s most ambitious, immersive and interactive land ever.
 Cast members — some Batuu citizens, some Resistance sympathizers hiding out here — will wear distinctive ensembles.
 New music written by John Williams, the Academy Award–winning composer behind the original Star Wars theme, will play at key moments.
 The Disney Play Parks mobile app will allow for interactive experiences.
 And visitors will find food, drinks, and merchandise designed exclusively for the new land.

+All of this preparation has fans’ anticipation running high—and security at the construction site Death Star–tight.
+Before I can tour the land, I have to promise not to take photos or even carry a smartphone into the area.
+I pull on a hard hat, boots, and a reflective vest and am soon strolling past weathered domes and petrified trees.
 I’m led inside Oga’s Cantina, where construction crews are hard at work, and then through part of Star Wars: Rise of the Resistance, a trackless ride that puts parkgoers into battle with the First Order.
 That, too, is still being finished, and Disney says it won’t open until later this year.

+To my delight, I also come face to face with the Millennium Falcon.
+Imagineer Asa Kalama leads our group through the attraction’s queue, where an animatronic Hondo Ohnaka seeks volunteer parkgoers to deliver cargo.
 Then comes the moment I’ve been waiting for: We walk onto the ship itself, first into a gloriously re-created Chess Room, and finally, into the cockpit.
 It looks just as it does in the films, with control panels lining the walls.
 I can practically hear Han Solo yelling, “Traveling through hyperspace ain’t like dusting crops, boy!”

 I settle into one of the six seats, soak in the oddly familiar scene, and recall something that Imagineer Margaret Kerrison said earlier: “When we open Galaxy’s Edge, I think grown men are going to cry. … There’s just so much anticipation and excitement for this.”